roysania1011sr/Decentralized-EV-Fleet/README.md

 * Python, AI/ML algorithms can handle agent logic and decision-making.
 * Flask/FastAPI can provide backend services.
 * JavaScript, HTML and CSS can create the fleet dashboard and simulation.
-* V to V Communication MQTT/Web Sockets can simulate real-time vehicle communication.
+* V to V Communication, MQTT/Web Sockets can simulate real-time vehicle communication.
 * JSON/CSV can store vehicle and task information.

 The prototype does not require physical EVs.
 Multiple virtual EV agents can simulate real-world fleet behavior, making development and testing cost-effective.